 Q1.
 What are the best times to visit these lesser-known destinations?

 Q2.
-Are these destinations suitable for solo travelers?
+Are these destinations suitable for solo travellers?

 Ans.
-Yes, all these destinations are suitable for solo travelers.
+Yes, all these destinations are suitable for solo travellers.
 Each location offers a unique experience and is generally safe for individuals exploring independently.

 Q3.
 What is the best way to travel between these lesser-known destinations?